 I actually passed it by several times, not giving it a second thought.
 It was priced at $30, which was, to me, overpriced for a painting that looked like it belonged in a hotel lobby in 1983.

-But then the voice on the PA system said that purple tags were half off that day.
+But then the voice on the PA system said purple tags were half off that day.
 The painting had a purple tag.
 I kept shopping, browsing the kids’ clothes, the furniture, the plates, but the painting was stuck on my brain.
 I left without it.
-I mean… it was ridiculously ugly.
+I mean… it was hideous.